 The importance of solid bamboo

-The varieties of solid bamboo have great economic and cultural importance in the areas where they grow, particularly India and southern Asia.
+The varieties of solid bamboo have great economic and cultural importance in the areas where they grow, particularly in India and southern Asia.
 These plants have all the other properties of bamboo, growing very quickly, producing strong wood, and being resistant to pests and disease.
-Not only that, but because the stems are solid, these varieties of bamboo have even greater structural integrity for building purposes.
+Not only that, but because the stems are solid, these varieties of bamboo are more durable and resistant to splitting, making them ideal for building purposes.

 Species of solid bamboo